Simply-Love/Simply-Love-SM5/README.md

 # Digital Dance v1.0.0
 Huge thanks to Nantano, Sujeet, Ian, and Dom for the Groovestats Launcher/Intergration!
+Also thanks to Box for help getting the new Song Wheel in it's current state!
 Without them this update wouldn't be nearly as awesome~

 # ---------------- GrooveStats Integration ----------------